BRegDCAT-AP-Tools/breg-dcat-mapping/README.md

 ## Virtuoso

-Virtuoso endpoints is hardcoded un CPSVAPmapping module in /sites/all/modules/ folder.
+Virtuoso endpoints is hardcoded in CPSVAPmapping and editmapping modules in /sites/all/modules/ folder.
 Review this URL and adapt to your instalation.